mratsim/blocksmith/hotdb.md

 ## Providers

-The "Validated" service is the only source of data for cached blocks:
+The "Clearance" service is the only source of data for cached blocks:
 - add new blocks to the cache, in particular after sync.
 - notify a new finalized block, which reset the HotDB to a pristine state.